 External resources, widgets and sharing tools can slow down your WooCommerce websites.
 These factors increase the size,dependency of DNS queries, downloading span of external resources, adding more HTTP requests all affect the speed of your WooCommerce websites.
 Removing widgets can boost the performance of your WooCommerce stores.

-Affiliated ads display images and animation that are hosted on the external servers.
-Too many affiliated ads can slow down your WooCommerce website.
-You should ideally host ad images or animation on your own server, optimize images.
+Affiliated ads, display images, and animation that are hosted on the external servers too slow down your WooCommerce store.
+Too many affiliated ads can decrease the page loads of your WooCommerce website.
+You should ideally host ad images or animation on your own server and optimize the images.

 10. Optimize Your Store for Mobile Device Users